KARJ (FM)

-KARJ (92.1 MHz) is an FM radio station serving the North County of San Diego County, California, United States, airing a Worship music format from the Air1 network, and is owned by the Educational Media Foundation.
+KARJ (92.1 FM) is a non-commercial radio station licensed to Escondido, California, United States, and serving the North County of San Diego County.
+The station is owned and operated by the Educational Media Foundation, carrying the Air1 network of worship music, with transmitter in Escondido near Frank's Peak on Mount Whitney.

-KARJ's transmitter and antenna are located at in Escondido, California near Frank's Peak on Mount Whitney.
-The station broadcasts with 580 watts of effective radiated power (ERP).

 History

 Country (1978- 199?)

 This station began program testing in 1966, However, it didn't sign on until August 1978, when it became KOWN-FM.
 It broadcast a country music format known as "The Cow."
 In 1987, it became KWNQ, later becoming KOWF-FM, At this point, the station broadcast country music from local studios in Escondido.

 Classical (199?-2001)

 The callsign was changed KFSD while owned by the Astor Broadcast Group, who chose a format of classical music acquired from Lotus Communications in 1997.

 Alternative (2001–2003)

 In 2001 switched to an alternative rock format as Premium 92/1, still with the KFSD call letters.
 Station management admitted that the classical format has been in the red for years and the change was made to increase revenue.